RamkishanPanthena/Startup-Success-Prediction/README.md

 The heroku app has been deployed at: http://startup-success-prediction-new.herokuapp.com/

 The final visualization uses a diverging color scale showing the state-wise success probability of startups.
 Green and Red colors were consistently used through the project with green being used for states/companies with higher success probabilities and red used for states/companies with lower success probabilities.
+States like Alaska, North Dakota where no startups have been founded have been greyed out.
 The final visualization also has a legend showing probability classes for different color schemes.
+The user can also gain additional information like the number of startups predicted to be successful or unsuccessful at a state level.
+He can also find out what is the mean startup success probability in that state by hovering over any state.

 Finally we have an app with the following functionalities: